chrisjim316/PenPal/README.md

 7. Click 'Back to Expo Home'.
 If not signed in yet, use the credentials above

-8. Click 'projects' and click 'PenPal (@chrisjim316)'
+8. If you see nothing under 'recently in developments' and 'recently opened' open and sign in into https://snack.expo.io/@chrisjim316/penpal on a web browser, click PenPal under 'Snacks'.

+9. Check your iOS simulator again, click 'PenPal (@chrisjim316).
+Should work!

 Well done in setting it up!
 Have fun 🎉